-Self-supply is defined as improvements to household or community water supplies that are fully financed by the owners themselves.
-Neither governments nor NGOs provide subsidies for capital investment or for operation and maintenance.
-The products and services for the water source improvements are usually provided on a commercial basis by local private enterprises.
+Self-supply refers to an approach of incremental improvements to water supplies that are mainly financed by the users themselves (see this Wikipedia entry on Self-supply for more information).
+Under this approach neither governments nor NGOs provide direct subsidies for capital investment or for operation and maintenance.
+The products and services for the improvements are usually provided on a commercial basis by local private enterprises.
+Under a Self-supply approach the users are in charge for choosing the technology they want, the service level they want and the provider of these products and services.

-It is the owners of the improved water supplies that choose the technologies and get construction going.
-Private investment in household water supplies is already substantial and will grow.
-Technologies suited to Self-supply in rural areas include hand dug wells and boreholes fitted with pumps, rain water harvesting systems, household water treatment and even small piped systems.
-Self-supply sources have contributed to the MDGs and will also contribute to the post-MDG targets for water supply.
-It is essential that efforts by water users themselves to improve their own water supplies are better understood, acknowledged and improved.
+Private investment in water supplies (as well as in sanitation) is already substantial and will grow.
+A range of technologies are suitable for Self-supply in rural areas.
+They include hand dug wells and boreholes fitted with pumps, rain water harvesting systems, household water treatment and even piped systems, among others.
+Self-supply sources have contributed to reaching the MDGs in many countries and will also contribute to the post-MDG targets for water supply.
+It is essential that efforts by water users themselves to improve their water supplies are better understood and acknowledged, so that this approach can be strengthened and applied where most appropriate.

 - Guidelines for Developing a Self Supply Acceleration Plan for your Area (IRC, 2014)